 (1) In this regulation —

-“code” means a code, standard, rule, specification or other document, made in or outside Australia, that does not itself have legislative effect in this State;
+code means a code, standard, rule, specification or other document, made in or outside Australia, that does not itself have legislative effect in this State;

-“subsidiary legislation” includes rules, regulations and instructions made, determined or issued under any other Act or under any Act of the Commonwealth, another State or a Territory.
+subsidiary legislation includes rules, regulations and instructions made, determined or issued under any other Act or under any Act of the Commonwealth, another State or a Territory.

 (2) If a code or subsidiary legislation adopted by these regulations is inconsistent with these regulations, these regulations prevail to the extent of the inconsistency.